saurabh-raiiii/PasswordGenerator/README.md

   - Intuitive UI for easy navigation and customization of password criteria.
   - Provides visual feedback on the selected password length and criteria.

-## Getting Started

-1. Clone the repository: `git clone <repository-url>`
-2. Navigate to the project directory: `cd PasswordGenerator`
-3. Install dependencies: `npm install`
-4. Start the development server: `npm run dev`

 ## Usage

 1. Open the application in a web browser.
 2. Customize the password criteria by selecting the desired length and including special characters or numbers.
-3. Click the "Copy to Clipboard" button to copy the generated password.
+3. Click the "Copy" button to copy the generated password.